Practicing the art of writing microfiction: The drabble

 Martians Unprepared For Trump Mars Mission

-“We weren’t expecting you people to visit Mars for at least fifteen years,” the ambassador says via Skype from his space ship in orbit around Earth, clearly annoyed and flustered.
+“We weren’t expecting you people to visit Mars for at least fifteen years,” they snapped, annoyance crackling through the connection like static.
 “We’re not ready.”

-“We can’t yet protect ourselves from your viruses,” says the anthropologist.
+“We can’t yet protect ourselves from your viruses,” the anthropologist chimed in, her voice carrying the weight of countless microbial concerns.
 “And we’re just learning about the effects of Martian viruses and microorganisms on human physiology.”

-“We also haven’t received the funding that your leader promised us for the construction of his 200-storey luxury hotel in our capital city,” the pilot adds.
+The pilot, apparently not one to miss a chance for a sarcastic jab, leaned forward.
+“We also haven’t received the funding your leader promised for the construction of his 200-storey luxury hotel in our capital city,” he said with a smirk.

-“He’s joking,” the anthropologist says.
+“He’s joking,” the anthropologist cut in, rolling their eyes.
 “Earth people are presently much too xenophobic for a successful first contact.
 Also, we build our cities underground.”

-I ask if they were monitoring the conversation Trump had with astronaut Peggy Whitson earlier this year while she was aboard the International Space Station.
+Curious about their intel, I ask the Martians if they had monitored the conversation Trump had with astronaut Peggy Whitson earlier this year while she was aboard the International Space Station.

-“Actually, we heard about Trump’s plan while listening to NPR over the radio,” the ambassador replies.
+“Actually, we heard about Trump’s plan while listening to NPR over the radio,” the ambassador replied.
 “My crew prepared a skit for the folks back home.
 Do you want to see it?”

-I nod and the pilot’s skin begins to turn orange as he shapeshifts into a perfect doppelgänger of the current American president.
+I nodded, unable to resist the promise of extraterrestrial satire.
+The pilot’s skin began to ripple and shift, turning a familiar shade of orange as he morphed into a perfect doppelgänger of the current American president.

 “Well, we want to try and do it during my first term, so we’ll have to speed that up a little bit, okay?”

-“We’ll be doing that at night so nobody gets burned.”
+“We’ll be doing that at night so nobody gets burned,” the pilot shot back, his face a study in deadpan seriousness.

 Charlie Chaplin Crashes My Interview With Pola Negri